winterweird/senpai-js/docs/architecture.md

 Rendering on a `Button` is overridden too, because buttons have text.
 They are typically drawn in the absolute center of the button with the provided `fontSize` property and `font` property.
 These properties can be overwritten.

-#### Character.ts
+#### `./src/view/Character.ts`

 This class extends the `Sprite` and implements `ICharacter`.

 It's essentially the same thing as a `Sprite` with a few extra properties, including `color`, `displayName`, and `name`.

-- `name`: string used to identify the folder that the spritesheet exists in.
+- `name`: string used to identify the folder that the sprite sheet exists in.
 - `displayName`: the string that shows the character's name when they speak.
 - `color`: the color of the display name

-All characters must have a `Neutral` texture defined in their spritesheet.
+All characters must have a `Neutral` texture defined in their sprite sheet.